Pedestrian Signals

 Pedestrians have always had it rough in New Jersey.
 Where I grew up in northern NJ, pedestrian signals were more the exception than the norm.
 Many intersections had no pedestrian signal heads, but came equipped with crosswalk buttons instructing you to push the button and WAIT FOR GREEN LIGHT.
-I assume this was essentially an extension of vehicular actualization, such that pushing the button sent the same notification to the controller as the car detector in the street would, thus hastening the change of the light to green.
-This seems pretty useless to me, especially if drivers who have the green light won’t yield to you in the crosswalk anyway.
+I assume that pushing the button sent a notification to the controller that a person was waiting to cross, thus hastening the change of the light to green.
+Good luck with expecting New Jersey drivers to yield to you as you cross!

 Massachusetts, on the other hand, implemented a more sophisticated solution for pedestrians – a red-amber phase of the vehicular signals to allow time for pedestrians to cross.
 The problem with that approach was the fact that most drivers from out of state didn’t know the meaning of the red-amber indication.